Hawaiian Airlines' parent surges on $1.9 bln buyout deal with Alaska Air

-Dec 4 (Reuters) - Shares of Hawaiian Holdings HA.O, the parent of Hawaiian Airlines, nearly tripled in premarket trade on Monday after Alaska Air Group ALK.N agreed to acquire it for $1.9 billion, including debt.
+Dec 4 (Reuters) - Shares of Hawaiian Holdings HA.O, the parent of Hawaiian Airlines, nearly tripled on Monday after Alaska Air Group ALK.N agreed to acquire it for $1.9 billion, including debt.

-Hawaiian shares were trading at $13.60 premarket, below Alaska's offer price of $18 per share made public on Sunday, with some analysts saying regulatory approval was far from certain.
+Hawaiian shares were trading at $13.40 in morning trade, below Alaska's offer price of $18 per share made public on Sunday, with some analysts saying regulatory approval was far from certain.

 The company's shares had taken a beating in recent months due to the impact of the Maui wildfires, high fuel costs and jet engine recall issues at some of its Airbus SE AIR.PA planes.
 Its shares have fallen 52.6% so far this year.